Blank55-cell/milestoneproject1/README.md

 ## Features
 - An image and brief explanation of my own personal dog will be provided as shes a dachshund this can help to alleviate any enquires as to whether i have any personal experience.
 - Inclusion
-- Contact information such as company email address wil be at the bottom in the footer
+- Contact information such as email address (fake email) will be at the bottom in the footer

+## Gallery of sausages:
+- Will include a line of images from the web of sausage dogs

+## Contact us section
+- Will include an area for the contact information be placed

+• Email
+• Instagram
+• Facebook
+• Twitter

+---

 # Nav bar